pascalduez/postcss-apply/README.md

 ### `preserve`
 type: `Boolean`
 default: `false`
-Allow for keeping resolved declarations and `@apply` rules alongside.
+Allows for keeping resolved declarations and `@apply` rules alongside.

+### `sets`
+type: `Object`
+default: `{}`
+Allows you to pass an object of custom property sets for `:root`.
+These definitions will be prepended, in such overriden by the one declared in CSS if they share the same name.
+The keys are automatically prefixed with the CSS `--` to make it easier to share sets in your codebase.

 ## Credits